Deepak-Kumar-2026/Deepak-Kumar-2026/README.md

 ---

 ### ⚡ Fun Fact
-I enjoy transforming **raw data into powerful insights**
+I love turning **ideas into real-world web applications**
-and **ideas into real-world web applications**.
+and **raw data into meaningful insights**.
-When I’m not coding or analyzing, I’m exploring new tech tools and learning continuously. ✨
+Constantly learning, improving, and experimenting with new tech. ✨

 ---